patrickpr/trapdirector/docs/02-traps.md

 Looking at traps received
 ---------------

-Go to traps -> received to have a list of received traps
+Go to Traps -> received (or just Traps) to have a list of received traps

 ![trap-1](img/Trap-rule-1.jpg)

+1) filter the display : it will show only traps which includes what you typed (will search in IP/OID/status etc..)
+2) Click here to hide processed traps : those who has matched a rule (see Handlers).

 Click on a trap to have details